With illustrations by nationally-syndicated editorial cartoonist Walt Carr.

 mem-noir: [mem-nwär] NOUN, A brief memoir, written in short paragraphs, concerned with being a person of the Black race within the context of a specified subject.
 Visual art or photographs, especially biographical in nature, are often incorporated.

 A Pamela Woolford Project

-Supported in part by a grant from the Maryland State Arts Council, a Changemaker Challenge Award from Horizon Foundation and United Way of Central Maryland, and a NES Artist Residency in Iceland, Carter, Clinton, Trump: A Mem-Noir will be two standalone pieces of art, a Pamela Woolford literary memoir with drawings by editorial cartoonist Walt Carr and an interactive, multi-sensory exhibition with augmented-reality performative photos and videos of Woolford.
-The memoir provokes the question “What legacy do U.S. presidents leave Black Americans through their bigotry against the Black race?”
-In the project Pamela Woolford explores bruises of our nation’s racial history left on Woolford, a Black woman from the planned integrated American town of Columbia, Maryland, amidst this nation's legacy of enslavement of Black people, like her.
-The memoir includes an appendix on Black freedom visionaries from her hometown.
+Supported in part by a grant from the Maryland State Arts Council, a Changemaker Challenge Award from Horizon Foundation and United Way of Central Maryland, a NES Artist Residency in Iceland, and Busboys and Poets, Disrupt/ed (a mem-noir) will be two standalone pieces of art, a Pamela Woolford literary memoir with drawings by editorial cartoonist Walt Carr and a multi-sensory exhibition with performative photos and videos of Woolford.
+In the project Pamela Woolford explores her early childhood in the 1970s in the planned integrated town of Columbia, Maryland, amidst this nation's legacy of enslavement of Black people, like her.
+The memoir includes an appendix on Black Freedom Visionaries from her hometown.